Best Cold Plunge Tubs 2026: $200 Inflatables to Ice Systems Tested

 - Safety First — Avoid plunging alone; consult a healthcare provider if you have cardiovascular or circulation issues

-- Plan for Drainage & Storage — Ensure a safe drainage path and winter storage plan if placing outdoors
+- Plan for Drainage & Storage — Have a safe drainage path and a winter storage plan if placing outdoors

 - Equipment Maintenance — Follow chiller and pump maintenance schedules to preserve performance